jleung51/scripts/README.md

 ## Setup

-Edit the script `traffic-monitor.py` to configure the authentication and authorization variables correctly.

-Set the variables up to (but not including) the email variables for the traffic incident data.
-Each variable has its own explanation
+Edit the script `traffic-monitor.py` to configure the authentication and authorization variables at the beginning of the file.
+Each variable has its own explanation; read the explanation carefully.

-Set the variables beginning with `mail_` for the email notification data.

 #### Authorizing Emails from a Gmail account